 - Though more research is needed, more and more evidence points to the positive effects of Reiki, such as lowered heart rate, blood pressure and stress hormones, as well as increased immune strength.
 It’s the positive response to Reiki that suggests how stress responds to relaxation so the body can use its own healing mechanisms.

-- Reiki can be performed through self-healing techniques or through a Reiki professional.
+- Reiki can be performed through self-healing techniques or through an appointment with a Reiki professional.
 It’s probably best to experience the support of a professional who can teach you the right methods for self-application.
+Reiki is also sometimes practiced in clinical settings.

 Get FREE Access!